 I’ve noticed when I do this mobility and stretching routine every morning, I stand with better posture, have more energy, and simply feel better.
 These beneficial effects were even more dramatic when I had a long day in the operating room or clinic.
 Given the compounding effects of starting your day off with such a simple yet profound habit, it’s silly not to do this every morning.

 You certainly don’t need to follow my exact routine, but I recommend you experiment with motion in some routine form every morning.
 Stick with it for a few weeks and reflect on how it makes you feel.
 You can thank me later!

-For some people, this means following a guided meditation, for others, this means going for a walk outside without distraction, and for you, it may be something else.
+For some people, this means following a guided meditation.
+For others, this means going for a walk outside without distractions.
+For you, it may be something else.
 For me, it’s vipassana meditation, where I close my eyes and focus on my breath for 10-15 minutes.

 I won’t go into the full details of how regular mindfulness practice will benefit you in multiple ways.
 Just remember that even Tim Ferriss notes that over 80% of his guests of world-class performers start their days with some form of mindfulness practice.
 Coincidence?
 I think not.

 6 | Reflect and Set Intentions